 Alternative Dispute Resolution

 We believe that the best resolution of a dispute is often one controlled by the client, not by the court.
 That is why, whenever appropriate, we talk with our clients about Alternative Dispute Resolution, or ADR.
-Our trial attorneys represent clients in all sorts of ADR proceedings — arbitration, mediation, and evaluation.
-We use common sense and creativity to solve problems, and are known for our ability to suggest and fashion a resolution that meets the needs of all parties.
+Our trial attorneys represent clients in all sorts of ADR proceedings, including arbitrations, mediations, and evaluations.
+We use common sense and creativity to solve problems, and are known for our ability to fashion a resolution that works for all.

 It is no coincidence, therefore, that several of our attorneys are frequently asked to act as “neutrals” to aid other parties in resolving disputes.
 Whether by appointment of the state and federal courts, or by the election of private parties and their representatives, these attorneys serve as arbitrators, mediators, special masters, evaluators, and counsel in collaborative law settings.
 All have received special training in various forms of ADR, and are committed to ensuring that the ADR process serves the specific needs of the parties involved.